BTW, by cheating (using the “what links here” link) I got it down to:

 EXA had tested microgravity via parabolic flight with the Ecuadorian Air Force.
 EXA launched Ecuador's first satellite, the CubeSat NEE-01 Pegaso, in April 2013 aboard a Chinese Long March 2D....

-Astronomy is a natural science that studies celestial objects and phenomena.
-It uses mathematics, physics, and chemistry in order to explain their origin and evolution.
-Objects of interest include planets, moons, stars, nebulae, galaxies, meteoroid, asteroid, and comets.
+Astronomy is a natural science that studies celestial objects and the phenomena that occur in the cosmos.
+It uses mathematics, physics, and chemistry to explain their origin and their overall evolution.
+Objects of interest include planets, moons, stars, nebulae, galaxies, meteoroids, asteroids, and comets.
 Relevant phenomena include supernova explosions, gamma ray bursts, quasars, blazars, pulsars, and cosmic microwave background radiation.
-More generally, astronomy studies everything that originates beyond Earth's atmosphere.
-C...
+More generally, astronomy studies everything that or...

-Hobnobs (sometimes stylized as HobNobs) is the brand name of a commercial biscuit.
-They are made from rolled oats, are similar to a flapjack-digestive biscuit hybrid, and are among the most popular British and Irish biscuits.
+Hobnobs (sometimes stylized as HobNobs) is a biscuit brand owned by British company McVitie's.
+They are made from rolled oats and are similar to a flapjack-digestive biscuit hybrid.
 McVitie's launched Hobnobs in 1985 and a milk chocolate variant in 1987.
 The plain variety is manufactured at Tollcross factory in Glasgow, and the chocolate variety is made at the Harlesden factory in north-west London.

-Samuel Johnson (18 September 1709 [OS 7 September] – 13 December 1784), often called Dr Johnson, was an English writer who made lasting contributions as a poet, playwright, essayist, moralist, literary critic, sermonist, biographer, editor, and lexicographer.
+Samuel Johnson (18 September [O.S.
+7 September] 1709 – 13 December 1784), often called Dr Johnson, was an English writer who made lasting contributions as a poet, playwright, essayist, moralist, literary critic, sermonist, biographer, editor, and lexicographer.
 The Oxford Dictionary of National Biography calls him "arguably the most distinguished man of letters in English history".

-Tourette syndrome or Tourette's syndrome (abbreviated as TS or Tourette's) is a common neurodevelopmental disorder that begins in childhood or adolescence.
+Tourette syndrome (TS), or simply Tourette's, is a common neurodevelopmental disorder that begins in childhood or adolescence.
 It is characterized by multiple movement (motor) tics and at least one vocal (phonic) tic.
 Common tics are blinking, coughing, throat clearing, sniffing, and facial movements.
-These are typically preceded by an unwanted urge or sensation in the affected muscles known as a premonitory urge, can sometimes be suppressed temporarily, and chara...
+These are typically preceded by an unwanted urge or sensation in the affected area known as a premonitory urge which can sometimes be suppressed temporarily, and changes in location, strength, ...

 I suspect there might be a shorter route from the UK or Middle English to Sammy though.